yugabyte/platform-go-client/docs/RestoreBackupParams.md

 ### NewRestoreBackupParams

-`func NewRestoreBackupParams(creatingUser Users, currentIdx int32, currentYbcTaskId string, platformUrl string, prefixUUID string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, universeUUID string, ) *RestoreBackupParams`
+`func NewRestoreBackupParams(creatingUser Users, currentIdx int32, currentYbcTaskId string, platformUrl string, platformVersion string, prefixUUID string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, universeUUID string, ) *RestoreBackupParams`

 NewRestoreBackupParams instantiates a new RestoreBackupParams object This constructor will assign default values to properties that have it defined,